 |Reconciliation in the Workplace Toolkit|

-Toronto – June 29, 2016 – Reconciliation within a workplace environment is about inclusion, belonging, dignity, and respect.
-Throughout National Aboriginal History Month, we have been exploring the four pillars of the Touchstones of Hope model, led by The Caring Society (FNCFCS), and have adapted it to reconciliation in the workplace.
+Toronto – June 22, 2016 – Reconciliation within a workplace environment is about inclusion, belonging, dignity and respect.
+Throughout National Aboriginal History Month, we have been exploring the four pillars of the Touchstones of Hope model, led by The Caring Society (FNCFCS) and have adapted it to reconciliation in the workplace.
 The third pillar of reconciliation involves restoring.

 Guiding Principles of Reconciliation in the Workplace: